leangjia/blender_docs/manual/animation/armatures/bones/properties/deform.rst

-Toggling the checkbox in the panel header off, prevents the bone from deforming the geometry at all, overriding any weights that it might have been assigned before; It mutes its influence.
+Toggling the checkbox in the panel header off, prevents the bone from deforming the geometry at all, overriding any weights that it might have been assigned before; it mutes its influence.

 It also excludes the active bone in the automatic weight calculation when the mesh is parented to the armature using the *Armature Deform* tool with the *With Automatic Weights* option.